signalfx/apmworkshop/apm/python/README.md

 ### This lab requires starting from the main [APM Instrumentation Workshop](../workshop-steps/3-workshop-labs.md)

 #### Step #1 Set up environment and run Python Flask server using auto-instrumentation

+It is recommended to do each step in a `tmux` terminal- run `tmux` and do each step in a separate pane: `https://tmuxcheatsheet.com/`

+Otherwise you can do each step in a new terminal window.

 `multipass shell primary`